 Do You Need to Update Your Estate Plan?August 24, 2021 By The Sterling Law Group

-Too many people allow their initial estate plan to stay in place unchanged throughout the course of their lives.
-This can render some provisions of a will or trust invalid or allow an unfavorable designation of power of attorney or another position of authority.
-If you are in California and looking to update your estate plan, reach out to a lawyer who can assist with this process.
+Too many people allow their initial bequest plan to stay in place unchanged throughout the course of their lives.
+This can render some provisions of a will or trust invalid or allow an unfavorable designation of power of attorney.
+If you are in California and looking to update your plan for your estate, reach out to a lawyer who can assist with this process.
 A lawyer can identify where change might be needed and help to implement it properly.

 When your life changes, so should your estate plan